pnbruckner/ha-google-maps/README.md

 </details>

+### Versions

+This custom integration supports HomeAssistant versions 2023.7.0 or newer.

 ## Configuration

 One or more Google account can be added.
 See [Account Strategies](#account-strategies) below for help in deciding which Google accounts to use, and possibly create, and how to set up location sharing between Google accounts.